 First is the usability.
 While having a set with a crazy number of teeth (like the Space Case) may seem like a good thing, it can end up being a huge pain in the ass to actually get your bud in there.
 That means you’ll have to pre-chop your bud.
 This adds time and effort, two things the grinder is supposed to reduce.

 The other big thing is the type of grind you get.
 While the shape and sharpness of your teeth also play a big part here, more teeth usually means a finer grind with more slicing/dicing and less fluff.
 If that’s your thing, cool.
-Otherwise it might be smart to opt for a buster that uses fewer teeth.
+Otherwise it might be smart to opt for a grinder that uses fewer teeth.
 If it doesn’t matter you’ll generally find that sets with fewer teeth are less expensive.

 In addition to the number of teeth is the shape and distribution of them.
 While a lot of manufactuers like to use smaller, peg like teeth there has been a lot of experimentation lately.
 Some teeth will be longer, taller, shorter or wider or any combination.

 While it’s hard to make any hard-and-fast rules about the type of grind you’ll get based on the shape of the teeth, in general you’ll that more teeth equals a finer grinder.
-Smaller teeth will also result in a finer grind while larger teeth will tend to pull your weed apart leaving you with larger, fluffier chunks.
+Smaller teeth will also result in a finer grind while larger teeth will tend to pull your herb apart leaving you with larger, fluffier chunks.

 You also have to account for the shape of the blades on the teeth.
 There’s been an escalation of sorts on how sharp teeth are and it’s been getting pretty extremely lately.